Voices of Solaris

 Becky Peterson, alto

-Becky has sung with Solaris since its beginning, as well as with Bella Voce (since 2004), Cantiamo (since 2009), and the Vermont Symphony Orchestra Chorus (since 1996).
-She retired from Champlain College, and now works as a Behavior Interventionist at Orchard Elementary School.
-When she is not working or singing, she can be found reading, hiking, biking and spending time with her husband, Tom, and dog, Imani.
+Becky loves singing, especially in choral ensembles.
+She has sung with Solaris since its beginning, as well as with Bella Voce (since 2004), Cantiamo (since 2009), and the Vermont Symphony Orchestra Chorus (since 1996).
+She retired from a long career at Champlain College, and now works part time as a substitute teaching in South Burlington schools.
+When she is not working or singing, she can be found reading, hiking, biking, boating on Lake Champlain, and spending time with her family.

 Skip Potter, tenor